AlexanderBeck0/CS-513-Project-4/docs/report.md

 When running the kernel using "help" or "help ls" will show information and usage about a command.
 To input a file of edges, run "file filename".
 You can exit the kernel by doing Ctrl + C or typing the "exit" command.
 Adding an edge is as simple as typing "A B 4", and removing it can be done through "A B -".
 Nodes are only single characters and costs must be positive integers.

 The first algorithm is the link-state routing algorithm, which utilizes Dijkstra's algorithm on a centralized system.
 The link-state routing algorithm is called by using the "ls" command with the given node as the root node to calculate from (ls A).
 The second is the distance-vector routing algorithm, which utilizes every node keeping its own table and sharing information with its neighbors in a decentralized fashion.
 The distance-vector routing algorithm is called using the "dv" command with the given node as the root node to calculate from (dv A).
 This algorithm allows for the "-i" argument, which indicates that the algorithm should run incrementally (dv A -i).
 The third is a combination of the two and combines the usage of the optimal Dijkstra's algorithm on a decentralized system by having each node build and share its own graph based on the information shared by its neighbors and runs Dijkstra's on that graph.
-We are calling it the distributed link-state routing algorith and it is called by using the "dls" command with the given node as the root node to calculate from.
+We are calling it the distributed link-state routing algorithm and it is called by using the "dls" command with the given node as the root node to calculate from.
 Similar to the "dv" command, this can also be ran with the "-i" parameter for iterative running.

 In addition to the routing algorithms, we created several tools for analysis and visualization.
 For visualization, we created the "plot" and "tree" commands.
 The "plot" command plots the graph as constructed with the given nodes and costs.
 The "tree" command which plots a minimum spanning tree with the inputted node as the root node for the network graph (tree A).
 For analysis, we created the commands "centrality" and "stats".
 The "centrality" command calculates the betweenness of every node in the graph and prints the nodes with their betweenness, allowing us to see which nodes are most central to the network.
 The "stats" command prints the node with the maximum, minimum, and average shortest path lengths found in the graph.

-## What are the results you obtained?
-As appropriate, it is important you include sample output demonstrating functionality/results of your project
+## Results / Sample Runs With Outputs

 Our results are separated into different experiments, listed as follows: